benhid/ghostie/README.md

 Use ghostie to receive desktop notifications when any command finishes.

-Grab an url or use your own (tip: generate a random url to reduce discoverability) to get started:
+Grab an url or use your own (valid UUID v4) to get started:

 ```console
 $ echo $(curl -sL https://ghostie.link)